 damage to the inner walls of blood vessels, where platelets and other substances can build up (for example in atherosclerosis)

-the use of certain medications (like hormones in birth control pills)
+the use of certain medications (like hormonal contraceptives that contain the hormones estrogen and progestin)

 The medical term for a blood clot is “thrombus.”